ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 <a id="markdown-data" name="data"></a>
 ## Data

-The data provider is exposed in the `piweb.data` namespace.
+The `piweb.data` interface exposes methods to retrieve the inspection plan items, measurements, values and raw data that is bound to the custom plot element.
 Be aware that **the data can change**.
 Whenever this happens, the custom plot engine will emit the `dataChanged` event.

 ```TypeScript
 import * as piweb from 'piweb';